PX4/PX4-Devguide/flow_lidar_setup.md

 ![](images/lpe/lpe_flow_vs_gps.png)

-*Figure 4: LPE based autnomous mission with optical flow and sonar*
+*Figure 4: LPE based autonomous mission with optical flow and sonar*

 ### Parameters

-The local position estimator will automatically fuse lidar and optical flow data when present.
+The local position estimator will automatically fuse LIDAR and optical flow data when the sensors are plugged in.

 * LPE_FLOW_OFF_Z - This is the offset of the optical flow camera from the center of mass of the vehicle.
 This measures positive down and defaults to zero.
 This can be left zero for most typical configurations where the z offset is negligible.
 * LPE_FLW_XY - Flow standard deviation in meters.